OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 This section describes some of the actions that you can use to leverage notification functions on your mobile app.

-On first use you might want to send to receive notifications to your app user.
-For that you can use the **RegisterDevice** action on initialization of your app.
+On first use, you might want to request your app user permissions to receive notifications.
+For that, you can use the **RegisterDevice** action on initialization of your app.
 On first use, this action displays a native request permission dialog and upon user acceptance, the device is registered on the Firebase Cloud Messaging service and is ready to receive notifications.
-On future verifications you can always use the **CheckPermission** action to verify if the app has permission to receive notifications.
+On future verifications, you can always use the **CheckPermission** action to verify if the app has permission to receive notifications.

-Alternatively you can provide an explicit way to register and unregister the device from the Firebase cloud Messaging service using the **RegisterDevice** / **UnregisterDevice** actions.
+Alternatively, you can provide an explicit way to register and unregister the device from the Firebase cloud Messaging service using the **RegisterDevice** / **UnregisterDevice** actions.
 Then associate the actions to a UI element such as a toggle.

 This is the ManageNotifications view.